Last Updated on July 14, 2021

 But recently I’ve started to warm up to Smart Shopping.
 There are two reasons for that.

 - It’s where Google is headed.
-Resisting all automation because I desperately want to stay in control isn’t a very helpful attitude.
+Resisting all automation because I desperately want to stay in control isn’t a very useful attitude.

-So in this article, I’ll show you what Smart Shopping campaigns are, how exactly they work and what has caused me to change my mind!
+So in this article, I’ll show you what Smart Shopping campaigns are, how exactly they work and what you can do to improve them!

 What is Google Smart Shopping?